sreesl/automation-serenity/README.md

 # Automating NYTimes Book API Validation

-API automation using Serenity and Cucumber
+API automation using Serenity, Rest Assured and Cucumber

 ## 📦 How do I set up